rkarn/GNN-Attack/README.md

 - Run the code `vivado_hls -f script_EolveGCN.tcl` from that folder.
 - The synthesis step is successfully completed.
 IP export step failed.
 - Nevertheless the HDLs are generated in `EvolveGCN_final_100/solution3/impl/ip/hdl/verilog` folder.
+- Then the RTL synthesis is also done sucessfully.
+Please refer to the folder `RTL_project` in the `DGNN-Booster`.
+- TO DO: THe implementation, bit-stream generation, loading, and verification on the FPGA.